MohmdFo/django-sage-auth/docs/source/getting_started/installation.rst

    SMS_CONFIGS = {
        "debug": True,
        "provider": {
-           "NAME": "sms.ir",  # The name of your SMS provider "API_KEY": "your-api-key-here",  # Replace with your SMS API key },
+           "NAME": "your-sms-provider",  # The name of your SMS provider "API_KEY": "your-api-key-here",  # Replace with your SMS API key },
    }